MacKenzie Scott gives $5M to Nevada dropout prevention nonprofit

 In the 2020-2021 academic year, the graduation rate for CIS case-managed high school seniors in the state was 92 percent, according to the organization.
 Seventy-nine percent of economically disadvantaged students graduated that year, according to the Nevada Department of Education.

-Some of the funds — which total about half of the organizaton’s annual operating revenue — will be used to sustain the organization and keep cash-on-hand in case of emergencies.
-But the goal is to apply the funds towards expanding into more schools, Hance-Lehr said.
+Some of the funds — which total about half of the organization’s annual operating revenue — will be used to sustain the organization and keep cash-on-hand in case of emergencies.
+But the goal is to apply the funds toward expanding into more schools, Hance-Lehr said.

 While the significance of the gift isn’t lost on Wynn, she hopes it doesn’t detract from the countless other nonprofits also addressing education and the work that still could be done.